PauliusDevOps/ProxKube/README.md

-## 1. Kubernetes on Proxmox cluster
+## 1. Kubernetes on ProxMox cluster

-Kubernetes on Proxmox cluster.
-It is my DevOps course project for Code Academy learnings.
+It's my DevOps course project for Code Academy learnings.

-## 2. Project Description
+## 2. Description

 This is an important component of your project that many new developers often overlook.